bomonike/bomonike.github.io/genai-ide.md

 C. <strong>Discover new functions.</strong> Individual humans cannot hope to know about as many programs as was sucked into LLMs.
 So LLMs can help us identify what we don't know, but should know.

-   perplexity.ai is a search engine that, unlike Google.com which presents websites found, uses LLM summary features to combine search results in presenting information consolidated from several websites.
+   perplexity.ai is a search engine that, unlike Google.com which presents websites found, uses LLM summary features to combine search results from several websites and presenting a consolidated list.

+   Example: "List useful projects that help high school students manage their time better."

    Perpexity.ai provides a link to the website where each item was found.
 On the top right pane are images found within various websites.

 D. <strong>Write test cases,</strong> test code, and test data.
 Give LLMs a chance to reduce human drugery.